programmfabrik/coffeescript-ui/docs/elements/pane/simplepane/simplepane.md

 </div>

 <br><br>
-In order to place the content and align it within the areas, you can use the *structure* of <mark>slots</mark> (colored red below) which every SimplePane uses in the background.
+In order to place the content and align it within the areas, you can use the *structure* of slots (colored red below) which every SimplePane uses in the background.

 <div style="width: 50%;">
 	<div style="border: 1px solid #d1d1d1" class="cui-tmpl-vertical-layout-top-center-bottom cui-layout cui-padding-reset cui-dom-element cui-simple-pane cui-maximize cui-maximize-horizontal cui-maximize-vertical cui-vertical-layout cui-pane" cui-absolute-container="column" id="cui-dom-element-292">